lexain12/MadelbrotOpt/README.md

 ## Conclusion

 Compilation flags are great at speeding up programs, but in some cases they are not enough.
-This lab work shows this very well.
+This lab work shows this.
-One such way of optimizing is SSE instructions, which is very good and can speed up performance by a factor of 4.
+One such way of optimizing is SSE instructions, which can speed up performance by a factor of 4.